saldanaj/CS362-004-F2017/projects/saldanaj/README.md

 Student: Joaquin Saldana
-Assignment 4 - Random Test Generator
+Assignment 5 - Debugging

-Created random tests for the following cards:

-1. Adventurer Card
-2. Council Room Card
-3. Sea Hag

-Compiling Instructions

-In order to run the random tests the target you will need to run is the following from the makefile:
+As per the assignment instructions, i used my unit tests and my random tests to identify issues with a teammates Dominion code.
+I borrowed Ashley Grealish code to test my functions.

+Also included in this repo, is my BugsInTeammateCode.txt file as requested.
+I ran the following targets from my makefile:

 $ make randomTests

-The make file also contains a clean target to remove all of the files, except the .h and .c files, created when compiled.
-This is done w/ the following commands:
+and

-$ make clean
+$ make unittestresults.out